bump-sh/cli/README.md

 _If you are looking to use Bump in a continuous integration environment you might be interested by [our Github Action](https://github.com/marketplace/actions/api-documentation-on-bump)._

-### How should I do if I'm not using npm ?
+### How should I do if I'm not using npm?

 Unfortunately, at the moment we only publish a npm package.
-However we plan to distribute universal binaries in the most common package managers soon.
+However, we plan to distribute universal binaries in the most common package managers soon.

 ## Usage